 - With whom would I like to work?

 Once you’ve answered these questions, then where do you start?
-You can go to the career services center at your school.
-Or take advantage of resources like eCareerfit.com, where you can take tests to see what careers may be suitable for your personality and skills.
-You can talk to people who have careers you aspire to and ask them how they got to where they currently are.
+You can go to the career services center at your school to discover additional careers, or take advantage of resources like eCareerfit.com, where you can take tests to see what careers may be suitable for your personality and skills.
+You can talk to people who have psychology related careers you aspire to and ask them how they got to where they currently are.

 So many opportunities are available – more than you might think.
 And you can follow many different avenues to reach them.
 There are many great psychology careers waiting for a motivated person with a quality education.